matthewkingston/fun-stuff/README.md

 ### Features

 - All IPC asynchronous
-- All passwords are passed to hub as md5 encrypted - hub never sees passwords in plain text
+- All passwords are passed to hub as md5 encrypted - passwords not seen by hub in plain text
+- Hub saves user info between sessions

 ### Warning